 History of this Plant at Hedonisia:

 Papaya trees are planted all over the property.
 They provide lots of fruit, but it is important to harvest as soon as fruit turns orange or else insects will find it and eat it.

 Stir Fry Green Papaya:

 Preheat pan with coconut oil (any oil will really do) peel fruit and de-seed.
-Cut into inch long slithers.
+Cut into inch-long slithers.
 Cut beets the same size as papaya.
 Place papaya and beet slithers into pan cover and let simmer.
-While beets and papayas are simmering, cut eggplant into thin half moon slices.
+While beets and papayas are simmering, cut the eggplant into thin half-moon slices.
 Toss eggplant in the pan and cover.
 Add any spices you would like.
 Just a little salt and pepper is great, but also the papaya by itself is very sweet and flavorful.
-Once you can easily stick a fork through beets and papaya cut up kale and throw into pan.
+Once you can easily stick a fork through beets and papaya cut up kale and throw into a pan.
 Turn off heat, cover and let kale steam with the papaya and veggies for about five minutes.
 Remove cover and serve over brown rice or any other grains on hand, enjoy!